sydni/auth-workshop/README.md

 ![officepic](http://wersm.com/wp-content/uploads/2015/10/wersm-john-office-costume.jpg)

 Well whattya know, there's a handy dandy npm module for implementing the facebook login with react.
-Let's intall it!
+Let's install it!
 (Note: do we need to do npm install?)

 ```
 $ npm install react react-dom react-facebook-login —save